alteroo/bobtemplates.alteroo/README.rst

 roosite.launchkit
 =====================

-This project provides a simple way to kick-start a Plone development environment and then an easy path to deployment.
-This is heavily based on https://github.com/plone/bobtemplates.plone, It focuses on making the following tasks as easy as possible for newbie developers and administrators:
+This is an opinionated project with only one mission: make it as easy as possible to develop, deploy and maintain a complete Plone site.

+The project provides a simple way to:

+- generate and share a Plone development environment.
+- deploy your customizations into production

+This is heavily based on https://github.com/plone/bobtemplates.plone.
+It targets newbie developers and administrators by focusing on streamling the following tasks:

 - Setup
 - Customization
-- Deployment
+- Deployment (work in progress)
-- Best practices for day to day development
-- Backup and Restore
+- Backup and Restore (work in progress)

-The ONLY use case that this targets is the development of a complete Plone site for a customer followed by deployment and on-going management, maintenance and improvement.

 Supported Platforms